-Lately, Magento shopping cart draws a lot of attention with its robust functionality and vast customization opportunities.
-As a result, many companies perform Magento migration to boost sales, enhance business processes, and increase ROI.
-Let's investigate the leading platform's capabilities and outline the core peculiarities of Magento migration to help you run the transfer swiftly and effortlessly.
+Magento is one of the most popular eCommerce solutions.
+It draws a lot of attention due to its robust functionality and vast customization opportunities.
+As a result, many companies migrate to Magento to boost sales, enhance business processes, and increase ROI.
+Let's investigate the leading platform's capabilities and outline the core peculiarities of Magento data migration to help you run the transfer swiftly and effortlessly.

 Magento Shopping Cart: Quick Glance at Key Aspects

-Being released in 2008, the open-source eCommerce software fits the needs of the established retailers and enterprises.
+The initial version of Magento 1 was released in 2008.
+This open-source eCommerce software fits the needs of established retailers and enterprises.
 The flexible platform stands out the professional design and the following features:

 - touch-friendly and simply-customized Magento themes;